fermyon/developer/content/cloud/pricing-and-billing.md

 **Where can I purchase a custom domain?**

-You can purchase a custom domain through an external domain registrar such as [Namecheap](https://www.namecheap.com/) or [Google Domains](https://www.domains.google).
+You can purchase a custom domain through an external domain registrar such as [Namecheap](https://www.namecheap.com/) or [GoDaddy](https://www.godaddy.com/).
 Fermyon Cloud is not a domain registrar at this time.

 ### Invoice